 Risk Management is a process by which Muscat Capital identifies key risks, applies consistent, understandable risk measures, and chooses which risks to reduce and which to hold and by what means and establishes procedures to monitor and report the resulting risk position for necessary action.
 The objective of risk management is to ensure that the firm operates within the risk appetite levels set by its Board of Directors.
-Muscat Capital established a dedicated Risk Management department during the year 2017.

-5..1 Liquidity risk
+5.1 Liquidity risk